 Arts and Science Council (ASC)

 Grants of up to $10,000 to North Carolina nonprofit organizations, IHEs, religious organizations, and individuals in eligible locations for arts, history, heritage, and science programs to benefit local communities.
 Applicants must submit an LOI prior to submitting a full application.
-Funding is intended for programs that benefit the residents of Mecklenburg County.
+ASC funds can be used for program-related fees and contracts, marketing and advertising expenses, expendable supplies and materials, space rental, etc. Funding is intended for programs that benefit the residents of Mecklenburg County.

 ASC seeks to support high-quality arts and culture projects presented within Mecklenburg County by Creative Individuals or Nonprofit Organizations that advance one of the following goals:

 Successful applicants will demonstrate a commitment to quality and clear intention toward at least one of the objectives above and a capacity for success.

 ASC is particularly interested in supporting Cultural Vision Grant applications led by, celebrating and nurturing people who are Seniors, Disabled, Immigrants, Low-Income, Women and Girls, LGBTQIA, and those of African, Latin-a/o/x/e, Asian, Arab, and/or Native American descent.

 Grants of up to $10,000 will be awarded.

 For projects beginning between December 1, 2021 and June 30, 2022.
 Funded projects must also conclude before June 30, 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Apply Online: https://www.grantrequest.com/SID_672?SA=SNA&FID=35500